A Guide to Paying Bills and Keeping Track of Expenses Bi-Weekly

 Let’s also add a total at the bottom in cell E12 and use the “sum(“ function to add up columns “E2-E11”.

-Personally, I do the finances every 2 weeks because it only takes 30 minutes every pay day.
-I’d rather do that than spend on hour once a month.
+Personally, I do the finances every 2 weeks because it only takes 30 minutes every payday.
+I’d rather do that than spend an hour once a month.
 Additionally, we use our credit cards for expenses during the month.
 We’ve found that it’s easier to track plus, we get rewards points.
 We pay the credit card balance in full every 2 weeks when we’re paying bills and treat the same as any other bill.
-The only difference in the process is that we have to pay the credit card bill, whereas with cash or a debit card, the money would already be subtracted from your bank balance.
+The only difference in the process is that we have to pay the credit card bill, whereas, with cash or a debit card, the money would already be subtracted from your bank balance.

 For this example, we will assume J&J are paying bills every two weeks and use a credit card for expenses and pay them off in full.
 Okay, let’s get started!